AhmedAmin90/directory-of-clinics/README.md

 ## How to navigate through the website:

-- Clinics link in the navbar takes you to the clinics search result page.
+- Clinics link in the navbar takes you to the clinic's search result page.
-- Inside the clinic card in clinic result page after you hover on any card it will show to you a link to the clinic details page.
+- Inside the clinic card in the clinic result page after you hover on any card it will show to you a link to the clinic details page.
-- About link in the Navbar takes you to footer section at about section.
+- About link in the Navbar takes you to the footer section at the about section.
 - Home link in the navbar takes you to the homepage.

 ## Animation:

 - Header logo.
-- Navvar icons.
+- Navbar icons.
 - How it works cards when hover.
 - Clinic cards inside clinic result page.
-- Choose appointment button in the details page.
+- Choose the appointment button on the details page.

 ## I used:

 - HTML5.
 - CSS3.
-- flex box.
+- flexbox.
 - Fontawesome.
 - CSS animation.